yurevych2/lab1_cstrings/README.md

 **BM_LoadFileToStdString and BM_LoadFileToMyStr**
 Loading file to std::string took 76,730 nanoseconds and loading file to my_str_t took 75,331 nanoseconds.
-So that my_str_t handles file loading operations almost as efficiently as the highly-optimized std::string, at least for this specific test.
+So that my_str_t handles file-loading operations almost as efficiently as the highly-optimized std::string, at least for this specific test.

 **BM_AppendStdString and BM_AppendMyStr**
 Appending to std::string is significantly faster, taking 60.9 nanoseconds for each append operation.